tienvu461/dotfiles/nvim/vim_note.md

 # add multiple line at the same time
 - `qq` - start recording
 - `f"ai<text><esc>0j` - go to first occurence doublequote, insert text, go to the beginning of the line and go down
+- press q while in normal mode to stop recording
 - `@q` - play 1 time
 - `<n>@q` - play n time